-William C. Makler is an experience burglary and robbery lawyer and takes the chargers very seriously.
-In California, many types of convictions for burglary or robbery are considered strikes under California’s Three Strikes Law.
-Santa Barbara criminal defense attorney William C. Makler has over 20 years of criminal justice experience.
+William C. Makler is an experienced burglary and robbery lawyer and takes the chargers very seriously.
+In California, many burglary and robbery are considered strikes under California’s Three Strikes Law.
+Santa Barbara criminal defense attorney William C. Makler has over 30 years of criminal justice experience.
 He has successfully defended scores of burglarly cases and has had many burglary priors stricken.
-In a free and confidential initial consultation, he can discuss your situation and make a plan for defending you.
+Take advantage of a free consultation with a very experienced Santa Barbara lawyer right away.
+Much is at stake.

 What is Burglary?

 Technically, burglary can be charged when one enters a building (or even a vehicle) with the intention to commit a felony therein.
 The felony does not necessarily need to be theft – it could be any felony.
 First degree burglary is going into a residence with the intention of committing a felony.
 A conviction of first-degree burglary is usually a strike on your record.
 Second degree burglary is going to another type of building, such as a business, with the intention to commit a felony.
 This is sometimes known as commercial burglary.
 Entering a car can also qualify as second-degree burglary.
 Conviction of a second degree burglary does not usually result in a strike.